 How we make decisions

-The council meets twice a year, in April and October.
-There are 2 sub-committees, the Applications Committee and the Technical Committee.
+The council meets twice a year, usually in April and October.
+There are 4 sub-committees, the Applications Committee, the Education and Enforcement Committee, the Joint Assay Offices Committee, and the Technical Committee.

 Our policies and procedures